 The waterfalls are beautiful, and the sounds they make so soothing, but the drive would be worth it even without them.
 The beautiful views along the way make the trip even better.

-There is some hiking as well as walking involved to visiting these waterfalls.
-Most of the paths are easy trails with foot bridges, some are hiking trails.
-The View is well worth the effort.
+There is some hiking as well as walking involved in visiting these waterfalls.
+Most of the paths are easy trails with footbridge; some are hiking trails.
+The views are well worth the effort.

 Below you will find detailed descriptions and directions for visiting each waterfall on my list.
 I also make suggestions on places to eat and other points of interest near the falls.
 If you are planning a trip to Vermont I hope you will take the time to visit the waterfalls.